sara-hashemi/SurMX/README.md

 # SurvMX: Tumor-Centric Multimodal Survival Prediction

-Official implementation of:

-**A Multimodal Attention Transformer Framework for Tumor-Centric Survival Prediction**
+Official implementation of **A Multimodal Attention Transformer Framework for Tumor-Centric Survival Prediction**

 SurvMX is a tumor-centric multimodal survival modeling framework that integrates 3D multiphase DCE-MRI and structured clinical metadata using a Multiple Instance Learning (MIL) architecture with multi-head attention and Cox Proportional Hazards optimization.